Workshops and Research

 The workshop is divided in four sessions, each accompanied by a selection of films, texts and small hands-on exercises.
 The aim is to provide historical and conceptual knowledge on the hybrid film format, and to support the participants in the development and enhancement of their own ideas for dance films.

 Sarah studied media culture at Bauhaus-Universität Weimar, Université Lumière Lyon II and the University of Potsdam.
-Currently she is working on a PhD-Thesis at Freie Universität Berlin.

 Die Weiterentwicklung und Vertiefung der Recherche wurde gefördert durch die Beauftragte der Bundesregierung für Kultur und Medien im Programm NEUSTART KULTUR, DIS-TANZEN des Dachverbands Tanz Deutschland.